Unbewohnte/OBM/README.md

 ### First run
 1. The program will generate a settings.json file if it is not already in the directory when you run it
 2. Paste your Osu! filepath in the "pathToOsu" field (this field is required)
-3. enable/disable
-3. Paste the filepath to the image in the "pathToimage" field. **ALL** beatmap`s backgrounds will be replaced with this image
+3. Enable/Disable needed features, provide valid filepaths to them
 4. Additionally you can disable the "createBlackBackgoundImage" by replacing **true** with **false** or change the number of workers
 5. Run the program once again